Emanism/Text-Classification-API/README.md

 ## Hugging Face Space Link

-The trained model and associated resources are hosted on the following Hugging Face Space: [FastAPI-Docker-Huggingface-Text_Sentiment_app](https://huggingface.co/spaces/HussainM899/FastAPI-Docker-Huggingface-Text_Sentiment_app).
+The trained model and associated resources are hosted on the following Hugging Face Space: https://huggingface.co/spaces/emanism6/Text-Classification-Fastapi

 ---

-## Building and Running the Container
+## Containerization: Building and Deployment

-To build and run the Docker container, follow these steps:
+To initiate the construction and deployment of the Docker container, adhere to the subsequent steps:

-1. Ensure you have Docker installed on your system.
+**Confirm Docker Installation**: Verify that Docker is installed on your system to proceed with containerization seamlessly.

-2. Clone this repository to your local machine.
+**Repository Cloning**: Clone the repository to your local machine, ensuring access to the essential files and configurations required for container creation.

-3. Navigate to the project directory in your terminal.
+**Directory Navigation**: Navigate to the project directory within your terminal environment, facilitating easy access to project resources and files necessary for containerization.

-4. Run the following command to build the Docker image:
+**Build Docker Image**: Execute the following command in your terminal to initiate the Docker image's construction, incorporating dependencies and configurations defined within the Dockerfile:

 ```
 docker build -t fastapi-test-sentiment-api-0.1.2 .